-(e) Examples.
-The following examples illustrate the provisions of paragraphs (a) through (d) of this section:
+(f) Examples.
+The following examples illustrate the provisions of paragraphs (a) through (e) of this section:

 Example 1. (i) Facts.
 An eligible small employer (Employer) offers a QHP on a SHOP Exchange, Plan A, which uses composite billing.
-The premiums for Plan A are \$5,000 per year for self-only coverage, and \$10,000 for family coverage.
-Employees can elect self-only or family coverage under Plan A. Employer pays \$3,000 (60% of the premium) toward self-only coverage under Plan A and \$6,000 (60% of the premium) toward family coverage under Plan A.
+The premiums for Plan A are

+\$5,000 per year for employee-only coverage, and \$10,000 for family coverage.
+Employees can elect employee-only or family coverage under Plan A. Employer pays \$3,000 (60% of the premium) toward employee-only coverage under Plan A and \$6,000 (60% of the premium) toward family coverage under Plan A.